-Norfolk status Overall colour and markings can differ greatly from a white ground colour to brownish/grey making the markings obscure.
+Norfolk status Common.
+Overall colour and markings can differ greatly from a white ground colour to brownish/grey, making the markings obscure.
 Can be easily distinguished from Gypsonoma sociana by the buff frons.

 Recorded in 60 (87%) of 69 10k Squares.
 First Recorded in 1874.
 Last Recorded in 2021.
 Additional Stats